 Most doctors or surgeons who treat varicose veins either do not know about this condition or do not treat it.
 As such most either ignore it, or just “pull the veins out” of the top of the thigh – or even inject them.
 This gets rid of the veins in the short term, but as it does not get rid of the cause of the veins, they come back very soon afterwards.

 Here at The Whiteley Clinic we have been studying this problem since 1999 and have developed a process of recognising the problem, identifying the exact cause and then treating it effectively, using the latest non-invasive diagnostic techniques and minimally invasive treatments.
-It requires a team approach of Vascular Surgeon, Vascular Technologist and Interventional Radiologist.
+It requires a team approach of Vascular Surgeon, Vascular Scientist and Interventional Radiologist.

 The techniques that we use are well recognised, tried and tested – we have developed a protocol based approach that is proving very successful in treating this condition.

-Mr Whiteley and the members of The Whiteley Clinic have already published research on this subject and more research is on the way to show the effectiveness of their treatment.
+Professor Whiteley and the members of The Whiteley Clinic have already published research on this subject and more research is on the way to show the effectiveness of their treatment.